34 Tantalizing German foods – what to eat in Germany

 Senfeier

-This is a classic German meal: boiled eggs served in a mustard sauce.
+Senfeir is a very traditional German breakfast of boiled eggs served in a mustard sauce.
 Senfeier, also known as eier in senfs, is usually served after Easter to use up all the leftover Easter Eggs.
 It is also a popular dish among students as it’s easy and fast to prepare.
-Alternatively, you can order assignments at Papercoach, an essay writing service, via this link to free your schedule.

 Kartoffelpuffer